What you'll find on this page

 Hear better, even in noisy situations.1,2

 Enjoy improved sound quality (compared to hearing aids) by bypassing the damaged part of their ear to reduce the amount of amplification needed to hear better.2

 Enjoy improved speech recognition (compared to hearing aids).3

 Improve their ability to hear important sounds and become more aware of their surroundings.

 A hearing professional who specialises in hearing implant technology can advise if your child may benefit from a bone conduction implant.

 Are there bone conduction solutions that don't need surgery?

 Yes.
 The Cochlear™ Baha® System allows your child to experience all the benefits of bone conduction even if they are too young for an implant or not quite ready for surgery.

-The Baha® Softband and SoundArc™ are non-surgical solutions that may give children the hearing performance they need to help develop language skills.4 Both work with any of the Baha 5 sound processors.
+The Baha® Softband and SoundArc™ system are non-surgical solutions that may offer children the hearing performance they need to help access the sounds required for developing language skills.6,7 Both work with any of the Baha 5 sound processors.

-Talk to your hearing health professional to find out more.
+Talk to your hearing specialist to find out more.